Djan88/tarot-bc/wp-content/plugins/miniorange-login-openid/readme.txt

 = Website - =
 These additional features are available upon request.
 Send an email to info@miniorange.com if you need any of these features.

-User Profile Data, integration with external softwares like salesforce, box, office 365 etc, and Social Analytics.
+User Profile Data, integration with external software like salesforce, box, office 365 etc, and Social Analytics.
 This can also captures users’ profile data, with their permission, and automatically creates a profile in miniOrange database and you can download it using a CSV file or a PDF file.

 Check out our website for other plugins <a href="https://www.miniorange.com/plugins" >https://www.miniorange.com/plugins</a> or <a href="https://wordpress.org/plugins/search.php?q=miniorange" >click here</a> to see all our listed WordPress plugins.